 Another indoor winter activities kids will love is a music jam session.
 Bust out the pots and pans and throw some dry beans into an empty milk jug and have a good old-fashioned jam session in the kitchen.
 You can spend the afternoon with the kids pretending to be rock stars while you make lots of loud music.
 Sure you might have a headache afterward, but their looks of glee will make it all worth it.

 Make your own paints

 There are plenty of different recipes for creating your own finger paints or watercolors online, and once you’ve made the paints you and your kids can spend the day painting different pictures.
 Once you’re done painting you can put them all together into a book to commemorate the experience.
-If your kids are a little older, they can use this cute winter scene painting tutorial.
+If your kids are a little older, they can use this cute tutorial for how to paint a cardinal.

 It’s the Family Time that Counts

 What makes anything fun is the whole family together.
 Rather than mom in the kitchen, one kid on the computer, another in front of the TV and dad doing miscellaneous household stuff, put aside 4 or 5 hour block to just spend it altogether, doing something together- reading, playing board games, making a craft project, etc. You’ll soon find out that it really doesn’t matter what you do, so long as you’re doing it together.
 Smiles and happiness are likely to abound.
 It’s time to get those creative juices flowing and create some fun indoor winter activities kids will enjoy.
 And, I happen to think hot cocoa turns any gloomy winter day right side up!
 What are your favorite fun indoor winter activities?